Cork and Kerry Place Names Survey

 |

 Muckross House, Killarney, Co.
-Kerry was the venue for the launch of
+Kerry was the venue for the launch of Cartlann

-Minister for Community, Equality & Gaeltacht Affairs.
-Speaking of the importance
+Equality & Gaeltacht Affairs.
+Speaking of the importance of placenames in the preservation of local

-‘Many of the placenames give a clear insight into the mindset, folklore, beliefs and
+identity and heritage, the Minister said, ‘Many of the placenames give a clear insight into the mindset,

-day-to-day life in times of yore.
+folklore, beliefs and day-to-day life in times of yore.
 These placenames will not survive unless they are

 used by people in their vernacular.
-The biggest challenge facing all of us is to
+The biggest challenge facing all of us is to encourage

-encourage people to use them in their own areas.
-It would also help if these native
+people to use them in their own areas.

-names were used in newspapers, magazines and official documents as often as possible’.
+It would also help if these native names were used in newspapers, magazines and official

 |